cksdml1014/chanisong/_pages/publications.md

     <p style="font-size: 12px;">Optimization formulation for Autonomous Mechanism Design, first proposed by Kim et al. (IJNM, 2014)</p>
 </div>

-- The spring constatn *k* of the springs in SBM & JBM models determines whether the system behaves like a linkage mechanism with revolute joints, like a rigidly connected structure, or something in between.
+- The spring constant *k* of the springs in SBM & JBM models determines whether the system behaves like a linkage mechanism with revolute joints, like a rigidly connected structure, or something in between.
 By using spring values as variables, along with the position of the nodes and the angle of the double-spring structure in JBM models, we can represent various 2D linkage mechanisms composed of links and revolute/prismatic joints.
 - Using an appropriate optimization formulation with these variables as optimization variables, we can automatically synthesize linkage mechanisms that follow specific paths.
-This process determines both the topology and geometry of the linkage mechanisms.
+This process determines **both the topology and geometry** of the linkage mechanisms.
 - The synthesis process utilizes an **optimization formulation** based on the **work transmittance efficiency function** (Kim and Kim, IJNM, 2014), enabling the autonomous design of mechanisms that follow specific paths.

 <div style="display: flex; justify-content: space-between;">